TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-05-4-ways-to-speedup-your-symfony-development-with-packagebuilder.md

         public: true
 ```

-Both these configs relies on your manual updates.
+Both these configs rely on your manual updates.
 That!s not a way to go - programming should be easy, fun and without any triggers in our heads.

 ### How to Overcome This?